neuratim/frameosu-music/README.md

-# NeuraTiM FrameOsu — the music library
+# NeuraTiM FrameOSU — the music library

 384 tracks in 47 genres, 1901.6 MB, MP3 at 44.1 and 48.0 kHz, 0:41 to 7:59.